 Leeks last the longest when stored in a cool, dry place such as the crisper drawer in your refrigerator.

-If they came in bag, remove the bag to prevent excess moisture from building up.
+If they came in bag, remove the bag before you store leeks to prevent excess moisture from building up.

 Depending on the level of freshness upon purchase, leeks can potentially last for up to 2 weeks in the refrigerator.

-Look for signs of wilting or softening to determine if it is still OK to eat.
+Look for signs of wilting or softening to determine if one is still okay to eat.

 Leeks taste incredible when roasted in the oven, sautéed in a pan, or boiled for a soup.